 he breathed in deeply.

-he thought of khushi’s face in the moonlight, her pearly warm breast.
+he thought of khushi’s face in the moonlight, her pearly smooth breast.

 he knew nothing would bring him peace today.